joaquinpelle/Skylight.jl/docs/misc.md

 You need invariant emissivity to work for vectors of energies Setting absorptovity function to nothing is equivalent to setting absorptivity to zero

+The intensity integrated in non-vacuum is the invariant intensity